JPedro2/Cloud-Native-Demo/README.md

 ## ThousandEyes and AppDynamics Integration Integration

 ### Native Alerts
 _ThousandEyes_ natively supports sending alert notifications directly to _AppDynamics_.
 This allows you to correlate trigger events with clear events, and to create policies in _AppDynamics_ based on specific properties like: _alertState_, _alertType_ (HTTP, Network, Voice, etc) and _testName_.
-In _AppDynamics_, _ThousandEyes_ alerts show up as custom events of type _ThousandEyesAlert_ and allow you to open the _ThousandEyes_ app at the _Views_ screen for the alert start time to have further visibility into the issue.
+In _AppDynamics_, _ThousandEyes_ alerts show up as custom events of type `ThousandEyesAlert` and allow you to open the _ThousandEyes_ app at the _Views_ screen for the alert start time to have further visibility into the issue.

 [![TE AppD Integration Alerts](./docs/img/TE-AppD-Integration-Alerts.gif)](./docs/img/TE-AppD-Integration-Alerts.gif)

-You can easily set up the native alerts integration by performing the steps in the official [ThousandEyes Documentation](https://docs.thousandeyes.com/product-documentation/alerts/integrations/appdynamics-integration).
+You can quickly and easily set-up the native alerts integration by following the steps in the official [ThousandEyes Documentation](https://docs.thousandeyes.com/product-documentation/alerts/integrations/appdynamics-integration).

 ### Custom Monitor [Work In Progress]